Updated March 2016

 Q. How should CME credit be reported to the AOA?

 A. For CME activities sponsored by an AOA-Accredited Category 1 CME Sponsor: it is the responsibility of that CME Sponsor to report all CME credit to the AOA.
 Credits submitted by a physician for such activities will not be accepted by AOA.
+AOA Category A CME Sponsors have 90 days after their program to submit the appropriate credits to the AOA.

 For non-osteopathic-sponsored CME activities: it is the physician’s responsibility to report these CME activities to the AOA.
 A certificate of attendance or a letter of verification from the CME sponsor, along with the physician's AOA ID number, must be provided.